Ed.D. Program Requirements

 - Satisfy the residency requirement by completing at least nine credits of core courses each semester for two consecutive semesters.

 The comprehensive examination is an assessment of knowledge in the candidate’s area of specialization.
-Candidates will normally have taken the examination by the end of their fourth semester.
-The comprehensive examination is a written exam requiring candidates to demonstrate essential knowledge, skills, dispositions, and reasoning required for effective leadership in the key content areas of their specialization.
+Candidates normally take the examination by the end of their fourth semester.
+The comprehensive examination is a three-part written exam requiring candidates to demonstrate essential knowledge, skills, dispositions, and reasoning based on the program’s learning objectives.

 Candidates are permitted two opportunities to pass the comprehensive examination.
 A candidate who is unsuccessful after two attempts will be withdrawn from the doctoral program.
 In unusual circumstances, a candidate may petition the Program Director to be permitted a third opportunity to re-take the examination.
 To be eligible to take the comprehensive examination, candidates will be required to: